Fin Tutuola: Character evolution

 In "Intersecting Lives", Fin learns that he is due to be a grandfather, as Ken and Alejandro are expecting a baby via surrogate.
 In the episode "Send in the Clowns," Ken and Alejandro bring their infant son Jaden to the squadroom for a birthday party.

 Development

 The character's name is inspired by the Yoruba author Amos Tutuola.
-Information about Amos Tutuola, recounted in the introduction of The Palm Wine Drinkard, states that his grandfather was an Odofin, the spiritual leader of a clan, and Tutuola was the given name of the author's father; Odofin literally means "the establisher of laws" or "law giver" in the Yoruba language of southwestern Nigeria.
+Information about Amos Tutuola, recounted in the introduction of The Palm Wine Drinkard, states that his grandfather was an Odafin, the spiritual leader of a clan, and Tutuola was the given name of the author's father; Odafin literally means "the establisher of laws" or "law giver" in the Yoruba language of southwestern Nigeria.
 Tutuola means "the gentle one".

 When Ice-T asked Law & Order series producer Dick Wolf how the part was supposed to be performed, Wolf told him to simply do what Ice-T would do if he were a cop.

 Appearances and crossovers

-Fin appears on one episode of Law & Order, three episodes of Chicago P.D., two episodes of Law & Order: Organized Crime, and cameos (not crossovers) in two episodes of 30 Rock.
+Fin appears in two episodes of Law & Order, three episodes of Chicago P.D., two episodes of Law & Order: Organized Crime, and cameos (not crossovers) in two episodes of 30 Rock.